 - What if the house has not yet been fully paid off and there is still an existing mortgage?

-You may still be able to get a reverse mortgage if you can place the reverse mortgage in a first lien position.
+You may still be able to get one of 3 types of reverse mortgages if you can place the reverse mortgage in a first lien position.
 One option is to pay off the existing mortgage using money borrowed from family, friends or some other source.

 Here’s another way this situation might be resolved: